 We may from hence, therefore, with the highest probability conclude (the odds against the contrary opinion being many millions to one) that the stars are really collected together in clusters in some places, where they form a kind of system, whilst in others there are either few or none of them, to whatever cause this may be owing, whether to their mutual gravitation, or to some other law or appointment of the Creator.
 And the natural conclusion from hence is, that it is highly probable in particular, and next to a certainty in general, that such double stars, &c. as appear to consist of two or more stars placed very near together, do really consist of stars placed near together, and under the influence of some general law, whenever the probability is very great, that there would not have been any such stars so near together, if all those, that are not less bright than themselves, had been scattered at random through the whole heavens.

-Michell’s work on astronomy led the way for William Herschel to publish binary star observations in 1781.
-Hershel, known for the discovery of Uranus among other things, was another scientist whose patron was Sir George Saville of Thornhill and he had briefly been organist at Leeds and at Halifax Parish Church, ten miles from Thornhill, before moving to Bath, where he gave his introductory organ concert on 1st January 1767.
+Michell’s work on astronomy led the way for William Herschel to publish his own binary star observations in 1781.
+Hershel, known for the discovery of the Planet Uranus among other things, was another scientist whose patron was Sir George Saville of Thornhill and he had briefly been Organist at Leeds and at Halifax Parish Church, ten miles from Thornhill, before moving to Bath, where he gave his introductory organ concert on 1st January 1767.
 It is tantalising to wonder if Hershel and Michell met each other at Thornhill at that time.
 The date that Michell travelled north is unknown, though it is recorded that he took up his post as Rector at Thornhill in 1767.
-Could they have met, as Michell’s daughter asserted they had (passing on to her descendants an opinion that Herschel learned about astronomy from Michell), or did they miss each other by a matter of weeks or months, as is now widely believed?
+Could they have met, as Michell’s daughter insisted they had (passing on to her descendants an opinion that Herschel learned about astronomy from Michell), or did they miss each other by a matter of weeks or months, as is now widely believed?

 The same year that John Michell had moved to Thornhill, Joseph Priestley became minister of Mill Hill Chapel, Leeds and they certainly met and became great friends.
 Priestley had also been elected to the Royal Society and the two men came to know each other well, living only about 10 miles apart.
 They got on well too, though Michell was High Church and Priestley was a Unitarian Dissenter.
 They were to engage in a very friendly correspondence which lasted for many years and met often.
 Priestley consulted Michell many times while writing his “History and Present State of Discoveries relating to Vision, Light and Colour”, and said that he had been “much assisted by Mr Michell, whom he frequently visited at Thornhill…and was very happy in his society”.